mzarabieh/RBC-App/README.md

 ## Features
 - **Supabase Database:** Stores user data, financial information, and learning progress securely.

--**Node.js Backend:** Provides a robust API to manage user interactions, financial tools, and learning modules.
+- **Node.js Backend:** Provides a robust API to manage user interactions, financial tools, and learning modules.
 The backend is hosted on a cloud platform.

--**ReactJS Frontend:** A user-friendly interface for accessing interactive learning modules, financial tools, and community features.
+- **ReactJS Frontend:** A user-friendly interface for accessing interactive learning modules, financial tools, and community features.
 The frontend is hosted on a modern web platform.

 ## Prerequisites